nol166/donut-tycoon/overview.md

 -------------------------

 Your app consists of three resources: shops, employees, and donuts.
+Employees are able to login and edit their own information, but not other employees.

+Business Rules:

  - Shops have many donuts, many donuts belong to many shops.
  - Shops have many employees, employee belongs to a shop.